flashbots/web3-flashbots/README.md

 # web3-flashbots

 This library works by injecting flashbots as a new module in the Web3.py instance, which allows submitting "bundles" of transactions directly to miners.
 This is done by also creating a middleware which captures calls to `eth_sendBundle` and `eth_callBundle`, and sends them to an RPC endpoint which you have specified, which corresponds to `mev-geth`.

-To apply correct headers we use FlashbotProvider which injects the correct header on post.
+To apply correct headers we use the `flashbot` method which injects the correct header on POST.

 ## Quickstart